Postpartum Services & Rates

 All new prenatal clients will receive a free one hour in-home consultation/home orientation.

-For postpartum care that is reserved prenatally, I ask for a deposit of $210 that will be applied to the first 6 hours of care at the time of the reservation.
+For postpartum care that is reserved prenatally, I ask for a deposit of 8 hours at our agreed upon rate that will be applied to the first 8 hours of care at the time of the reservation.
 My services are paid on either a weekly or bi-weekly basis after that point, whichever works best for you.
 I will provide an invoice electronically for your records.
 I invoice electronically on a weekly basis and you can pay me with cash, check, or credit card either in person or online.

 I do provide gift certificates for those who wish to give the gift of postpartum care to a loved one who is expecting.
 Please contact me directly to inquire about a “package” that makes the most sense for your loved one.
 I believe that everyone should have access to postpartum care regardless of income.
 If you are experiencing financial hardship, please inquire about sliding scale.